Recap: Futurama S 1 E 12 When Aliens Attack

 - The Second Coming of Jesus in 2443 causing most of the videotapes of the world to be destroyed (which doesn't explain why Fry had videotapes of Sanford and Son on the episode where Fry finds out he's rich because he neglected his bank account for 1000 years, unless the Sanford and Son tapes were spared).

-- Professor Farnsworth mentions an unspecified time in the past when aliens invaded and forced the best of the human race to mate.
+- Professor Farnsworth mentions an unspecified time in the recent past when aliens invaded and forced the best of the human race to mate.
 No other information is given, but it's implied that Farnsworth was a part of it.

 - Pop Cultured Bad Ass: